Yerba Mansa

 Grown near the house, its presence was a source of "good medicine" and protective magic.

 Among modern herbalists it is gaining importance for its usefulness and low potential for toxicity.
 It has been compared to goldenseal, an herb with some of the same uses, but Yerba Mansa is safer and its chemistry is different.
-Some of its many aromatics are present in the entire plant, and others are found only in the roots.
-The plant is a mild anti-inflammatory, astringent (draws out excess fluid), mild diuretic, antiseptic, and anti-fungal.
+Some aromatics are present in the entire plant, and others are found only in the roots.
+The plant is a mild anti-inflammatory, astringent, mild diuretic, antiseptic, and anti-fungal.

 EXTERNAL: The cold leaf tea has a cooling anesthetic effect.
 A soothing wash for blisters, insect bites, poison ivy, sunburn, and ringworm.

 INTERNAL: Traditionally used for colds and chronic lung problems, cystitis, stomachache, and many other conditions.
-Commercially available as a root tincture, but if you grow your own, you can use it in the traditional way as a tea made from the fresh plant.
+Commercially available as a root tincture (moderately effective) and as cut-up dried leaves and stems (nearly useless).
+If you grow your own, you can use it in the traditional and most effective way: as a tea made from the fresh plant.
 Like many herbal teas, it works best when used a couple of times a day over a few days, not every day.
 The taste is spicy, numbing, and overwhelmingly medicinal....a refreshing comfort for some people, but an acquired taste for others.
 Use 2-4 leaves per cup, or the entire plant, washed and chopped.
 A small plant with young white roots will make about a quart of tea.

 Yerba Mansa is a characteristic plant of CIENEGAS, the tiny spring-fed alkaline marshes of the Southwest.